pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/configure-and-provision/index.md

 ```

 Then, we'll mount the file to an ephemeral seed container, and then use
 `mongoimport` to transfer that data into the database.
-Add the following lines
-of code to your Pulumi file, then run `pulumi up`.
+The ephemeral container
+imports the data we need into the initialized database, all in a container that
+does work and shuts down and removes itself after the import is completed.
+This
+kind of workflow with temporary containers is fairly common when updating
+databases intermittently with data pulled from another system.
+Generally,
+however, you would typically wire the database to an API and update it that way.
+This example demonstrates, however, that you _can_ do this workflow with Pulumi,
+just like you could with Docker.

 Add this snippet after the `backend_container` declaration: